 Praise can be a powerful positive reinforcer and is used in ABA treatment, but tangible or physical reinforcers are more frequently used because they are easier for children to associate with specific actions.
 These reinforcers can come in many forms and tend to evolve as a child progresses towards their personalized goals.
 To begin with, if a child is brand new to ABA therapy and accomplishes a task that they’re working on, they might receive something edible, like a piece of fruit or candy.
 This directly introduces them to the reward and clearly ties the reward to the behavior that preceded it.
 This kind of reinforcement contributes to a sense of instant gratification, helping the child form a positive association with the task at hand and therefore making them more likely to engage with it in the future.

 Once a child gets more advanced and better understands the idea of reward, a concept like stickers or a token board can be introduced.
 In these cases, the reward is more symbolic and less direct but can evoke the same positive emotion in a child.
-To further personalize this category of reinforcer, our ABA therapists at the clinic make themed tokens to better connect with what learners love.
+To further personalize this category of reinforcer, our autism therapists at the clinic make themed tokens to better connect with what learners love.
 Another strategy for reinforcement involving a sticker or token board is using them as a form of currency to build towards getting a more direct reward, like spending time on a favorite game or sport.

 SCHEDULES OF REINFORCEMENT WITHIN ABA